 NOTE: For each additional degree, a student must earn 6 units (meaning a minimum of 60-degree applicable units for the initial degree, 66 units for a second degree, 72 units for a third degree, etc.) with a minimum of six units different within program courses."

 ADT Exemption: Students who have previously been awarded an Associate Degree and wish to receive an ADT will be exempt from the additional unit requirement of six new units in the program.
 Students who wish to pursue a second ADT in a new program will also be exempt from the additional unit requirement.
 Students must complete all required courses for the ADT and submit a graduation petition for the new degree.
 Upon approval, the additional ADT will be posted to the student’s academic record.

 The student must satisfactorily complete a minimum of 12 degree-applicable units at Southwestern College to satisfy academic residency and degree requirements.

 Unit and Scholarship Requirement

 Students must satisfactorily complete 60 or more units (AA/AS for Transfer (ADT) students must satisfactorily complete 60 or more transferable units) of coursework which will satisfy all graduation requirements.
-This means either credit earned on a Pass/No Pass basis or cumulative grade point average of 2.0 or better for credit earned on a grading scale basis for all college coursework attempted, for all Southwestern College course work attempted.
+This means either credit earned on a Pass/No Pass basis or cumulative grade point average of 2.0 or better for credit earned on a grading scale basis for all college coursework attempted regardless of applicability, for all Southwestern College course work attempted.
 Effective for all students admitted for the fall 2009 term or any term thereafter, all courses applicable toward the unit requirement for the major or area of emphasis for associate degrees and Certificates of Achievement or Proficiency must be completed with a “C” or better, or “P” if the course is taken on a Pass/No Pass basis.

 Waiver or Substitution of a Major Course